weltliteratur/blog/_drafts/author_identification_2.md

 writers that might help us figure out if those pages are, in fact, about (literary) writers.
 Today we want to discuss which of these features are actually suited to reliably identify writers in Wikipedia.
-Our goal here is to build a set of contributors to world literature that we can further investigate (and keep updated, as Wikipedia evolves).
+Our goal is to build a set of contributors to world literature that we can further investigate (and keep updated, as Wikipedia evolves).
 Instead of providing a conclusive answer here, this post will concentrate on observations that could eventually help